WAC Clearinghouse Writing Guide

 Using the Internet

 It is useful to browse the Internet for current, controversial issues.
-Spend some time surfing aimlessly, or wander through news groups to see what is being discussed.
-Using the Internet can be one of the best ways to determine what is immediately and significantly controversial.
+Spend some time surfing aimlessly, or wander through forums and subreddits to see what’s being discussed.
+Using the Internet can be one of the best ways to determine what is immediately and significantly controversial/relevant.

 Essays Requiring Research